Is Cataract Surgery Covered by Medicare Advantage Plans?

 Keep in mind that you may be limited to in-network providers with a Medicare Advantage plan.
 You may only be able to get coverage for cataract surgery if it meets the aforementioned requirements and is carried out at a facility that's within your approved network.
 It’s also important to consider that you could still pay certain out-of-pocket costs for the surgery.
 For example, if you haven’t met your Medicare Advantage plan’s deductible for the year, you may need to pay for the surgery until your deductible has been met.
 Then, you’ll generally be required to pay 20 percent of the cost of the surgery (with your plan covering the rest).

 You could have to pay additional costs, depending on the vision benefits offered through your plan.
-If you’re required to pay a copay for vision care, then this will still apply at the time that you’re diagnosed.
+If you must pay a copay for vision care, then this will still apply when you’re diagnosed.
 After cataract surgery, you’re generally covered for one pair of corrective glasses or contact lenses, but how much you’ll pay will vary based on your plan’s vision benefits.
 With some plans, you may not have to pay anything for after-surgery prescriptions, but with others, you might still have a copayment.

 Does Original Medicare Cover Cataract Surgery?